gonmf/raycaster/README.md

 As a demo I've rendered something akin to the first Wolfenstein game.

 By default the game runs with graphics capped at 120FPS, game logic at 125 updates/sec.

-The game is rendered at 800:400 upscaled, with sprites 8x8 to 64x64 pixels in size.
+The game resolution is locked at 2:1, by default 800x400 upscaled, with sprites 8x8 to 64x64 pixels in size.

 Since direct frame buffer access is not possible anymore, I've used CSFML.